(888) 448-0302 Talk to a recovery specialist 24/7

 Lifestyle Modifications

-Lastly, lifestyle modifications, such as improvements in diet and exercise, stress management techniques, and building healthy sleep habits, can also play a critical role in supporting recovery and promoting overall health.
+Lastly, lifestyle modifications, such as improvements in diet and exercise, stress management techniques, and healthy sleep habits, can also play a critical role in supporting recovery and promoting overall health.

 An integrated treatment approach also includes comprehensive aftercare planning to support long-term recovery.
 To help individuals navigate the challenges of life after treatment, this may involve: